RegnerM2015/RegnerM2015.github.io/content/contact.md

 # Contact Me

-Email: regnerm@live.unc.edu (preferred) or mattregner24@gmail.com
+University Email: regnerm@live.unc.edu

+Personal Email: regner.matthew.j@gmail.com

 Phone: 614-940-0761

-If you have any questions or would like to learn more about my research, please feel free to reach out!
+If you would like to contact me, please feel free to reach out!